A Non-Interior-Point Continuation Method for the Optimal Control Problem with Equilibrium Constraints: Introduction

-It is in demand to search for a state and control pair satisfying a controlled nonsmooth dynamical system governed by DVI, while achieving some desired goals by minimizing a dedicated object function.
-This is referred to as the optimal control problem with equilibrium constraints (OCPEC) and can be treated as a generalization of the optimal control problem with complementary constraints (OCPCC) \cite{Guo2016, Vieira2020, Benita2016}.
-Recently, seminal works on the optimality conditions of OCPEC have been reported in \cite{Guo2016}, and dedicated numerical solvers based on the direct method (‘first discretize then optimize') have shown some progress in several practical applications of OCPEC, such as contact implicit trajectory optimization (CITO) in legged robotics \cite{Howell2022, Cleach2021, Posa2014, nurkanovic2021time, nurkanovic2022nosnoc}.
+Optimal control problems (OCP) aim to search for a state and control pair constrained by a controlled system and path constraints while optimizing a dedicated cost function for some goals.
+The most practical approach to solving OCP is the direct method (`first discretize then optimize'), where OCP is first discretized into a finite-dimensional nonlinear programming (NLP) problem, then solved by off-the-shelf NLP solvers.
+Based on the types of optimization variables, the direct method can be divided into shooting methods (optimizing state and control) \cite{betts2010practical}, collocation methods (optimizing coefficient of polynomial)\cite{von1993numerical}, and control parametrization methods (optimizing coefficient of control function) \cite{zhu2022sequential, teo2021applied}, all of which demonstrate good control performance.
+OCP for a class of nonsmooth systems governed by DVI is referred to as the optimal control problem with equilibrium constraints (OCPEC).
+Recently, studies on the optimality conditions of OCPEC have been reported in \cite{Guo2016}, and dedicated numerical solvers based on the direct method have achieved progress in several practical applications \cite{Howell2022, nurkanovic2023time}.

-Using the direct method, OCPEC is discretized into a finite-dimensional nonlinear programming (NLP) problem, referred to as the mathematical programming with equilibrium constraints (MPEC).
-MPEC is regarded as a notorious ill-posed NLP problem because the combinatorial nature of equilibrium constraints leads to an inherently unstable constraint system that violates fundamental constraint qualifications (CQs) at any feasible point \cite{Scheel2000}.
-These fundamental CQs, such as linear independence CQ (LICQ) and Mangasarian--Fromovitz CQ (MFCQ), are critical for the classical NLP theory to guarantee the uniqueness and boundedness of the Lagrangian multipliers.
-Therefore, directly employing general-purpose NLP solvers in the MPEC suffers from several difficulties.
-For example, the quadratic programming (QP) approximation is inconsistent at any feasible point for QP-based solvers; interior-point (IP) method solvers do not possess a strict feasible interior and Karush--Kuhn--Tucker (KKT) system is also ill-conditioned.